giellalt/lang-smn/src-cg3-disambiguator.cg3.md

 Ruleset for numbers from sme, and adjusted.

-SELECT  if Sem/Date is Num
+SELECT:SemYear  if Sem/Date is Num

 "Choose if not currency"
-SELECT Sem/Year
+SELECT:SemYear Sem/Year

 **Sem/ID** if § to the left

-REMOVE
+REMOVE:dyn

 Remove all **Sem/ID**